Do you need an accountant if you’re self-employed (sole trader)?

 do i need accountant self employed sole trader

-You’re not legally required to use an accountant as a sole trader, and plenty of people do everything themselves.
+You’re not legally required to use an accountant as a sole trader, and plenty of people take care of their tax affairs on their own, especially for micro businesses.

 But that doesn’t mean it’s always the best idea.

-Depending on how your business is set up, what you earn, and how confident you are with the numbers, an accountant can be a useful safety net – or even save you money overall.
+Depending on how your business is set up, what you earn, and how confident you are with the numbers, an accountant can provide an important safety net – or even save you money overall.

-Here’s a look at what they actually do, what they cost, and how to decide if you need one.
+Here’s a look at what they do, how much they cost, and how to decide whether you need one.

 What you’re responsible for as a sole trader

-When you’re self-employed, you’re responsible for registering with HMRC and handling all your own tax affairs.
-That includes:
+When you’re self-employed, you’re responsible for registering for self assessment with HMRC and handling all your own tax affairs.

 • Registering for Self Assessment